 - Approved tuition fees

 - Stipend (living allowance) at the rate of £1,236 per month, or £1,516 per month for those at universities in the London metropolitan area (rates quoted at current levels)

 - Study travel grant towards the cost of study-related travel within the UK or overseas

 - If you are widowed, divorced, or a single parent, child allowance of £529 per month for the first child, and £131 per month for the second and third child under the age of 16, if you are accompanied by your children and they are living with you at the same address in the UK

 The CSC’s family allowances are intended to be only a contribution towards the cost of maintaining your family in the UK.
 The true costs are likely to be considerably higher, and you must be able to supplement these allowances to support any family members who come to the UK with you.

 Duration of Scholarship: One year

-How to Apply for Commonwealth Split-site Scholarship: Visit the CSC’s online application form to complete and submit your application.
+How to Apply for Commonwealth Split-site Scholarship: Applications must be made using the CSC’s online application system.

 - It is important to go through all application requirements in the Award Webpage (see Link below) before applying.